***Article has been updated 10/27/2022 for accuracy. Looking for Dunkin’ Donuts tips? We’ve got you.

 2 Shots of espresso in a Venti latte (150mg)

 So, what does this mean for caffeine?
 Well, each shot of espresso has 75mg of caffeine.
 Most experts recommend that pregnant women limit their consumption of caffeine to less than 200mg.
+It’s also good to know that moderate caffeine intake during pregnancy is not linked to maternal health risks.
 This means, at Starbucks, 2 or under is fair game, leaving you with an extra 50mg of caffeine to spare (for, oh, IDK, chocolate?!).

 Caffeine in hot Starbucks Americano